 So what are you waiting for?
 It’s time to set sail and drop anchor near one of these perfect slices of paradise!
 Which beach will you check out first?

 Laura Lynch, creator and writer of Savored Journeys, is an avid world traveler, certified wine expert, and international food specialist.
-She has written about travel and food for over 20 years and has visited 70+ countries.
+She has written about travel and food for over 20 years and has visited over 75 countries.
+Her work has been published in numerous guidebooks, websites, and magazines.

 Pingback: Top 10 Tropical Islands for an Exotic Beach Vacation | Savored Journeys